Grant to Develop Mathematical Problem-Solving Tutor

 Marcia Gentry, professor of gifted education in the Department of Educational Studies, has been identified as one of the most prolific researchers in the field in a recently published study.
 An article by David Yun Dai, Joan Ann Swanson, and Hongyu Cheng, published in Gifted Child Quarterly (2011, 55(2), 126-138), reported on a study that surveyed more than 1200 empirical studies on giftedness, gifted education, and creativity from 1998-2010.
 The most prolific researchers and research teams were identified, and Professor Gentry ranked 9th overall with 11 publications during that period.

-Project Focusing on Energy Concepts for Rural Schools
+Project Focusing on Science Concepts for Rural Schools

 Science Educator Elected AAAS Fellow